Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Identification

 \begin{hyp} We have $Y_t=\ind{X'_t\beta_0 + \alpha + \eps_t\geq 0}$, where the $(\eps_t)_{t=1,...,T}$ are i.i.d., independent of $(\alpha,X)$ and follow a logistic distribution. \end{hyp}

 Importantly, the individual effect $\alpha$ is allowed to be correlated in an unspecified way with $X$.
-In this model, $S:=\sum_{t=1}^T Y_{t}$ is a sufficient statistic for $\alpha$.
-As a result, identification of $\beta_0$ can be achieved by maximizing the expected conditional log-likelihood, where one conditions not only on $X$ but also on $S$.
+In this model, $S:=\sum_{t=1}^T Y_{t}$ is a sufficient statistic for $\alpha$ \citep[e.g.][]{andersen1970}.
+As a result, identification of $\beta_0$ can be achieved by maximizing the expected conditional log-likelihood, conditioning not only on $X$ but also on $S$.
 For any $y=(y_1,...y_T)\in\{0,1\}^T$, let us define

-which are respectively the ratio of the probability that $S=k$ given $x$ with the probability that $S=0$ given $x$ if $\beta_0=\beta$, and the conditional log-likelihood.
-To ensure that $\beta_0$ is identified as the unique maximizer of the expected conditional log-likelihood, we impose the following condition.
+The second term $\ell_c(y|x;\beta)$ is the conditional log-likelihood.
+To ensure that $\beta_0$ is identified as the unique maximizer of the expected conditional log-likelihood, we impose the following.

 \begin{hyp} $\E[ \sum_{t,t'} (X_t-X_{t'})(X_t-X_{t'})']$ is nonsingular. \end{hyp}